-Create a Decontamination agent group of all the workstations used as USB key decontamination airlocks.
-For further information, refer to the section Creating and configuring agent groups.

-- 2. Enable the following options in the Trusted devices section:

-- Allow device identification Automatic,

-- Automatically scan devices.
+- Create a Decontamination agent group of all the workstations used as USB key decontamination airlocks.
+For further information, refer to the section Creating and configuring agent groups. - 2.
+Enable the following options in the Trusted devices section: - · Allow device identification Automatic, - · Automatically scan devices.

-For further information, refer to the section Configuring the trust level of devices
+For further information, refer to the section Detecting and configuring the trust level on devices